-In 2011 Martech influencer Scott Brinker started posting an annual index of martech suppliers in the Martech landscape.
+In 2011 Martech influencer Scott Brinker started posting an annual index of martech suppliers.
 That first index had 150 suppliers.
-Ten years later, there’s now well over 7,000 martech suppliers covered in the index.
+Ten years later, the index now covers over 7.000 suppliers.

-The index groups these 7,000 suppliers into 39 different technology groups.
-That’s 39 potential ways to boost your marketing using technology.
+The latest index groups these suppliers into 39 different technology groups.
+That’s 39 potential ways to boost your marketing with technology.

-And here’s where you run into the source of many martech challenges.
+And here’s where you find the source of many martech challenges.
 Because, how do you know which of the 39 technologies you need?
-Particularly if you’re a marketer who still thinks technology is about passwords and printers.
+Particularly if you think technology is still just passwords and printers.

-When you can talk about martech in terms that relate to what marketers already know, then this breaks downs down some of the perceptions that technology is only for the IT team.
+Talking about martech using terms which marketers already know breaks down some of the perceptions that technology is only for the IT team.
 It’s not.
 Technology is for everyone.
-That includes marketing.
+Including marketing.

 Martech Challenge 1 - Close-minded marketers

-Often it’s the marketers with the longest experience who find it the hardest to understand and accept martech opportunities.
+Often it’s the marketers with the most experience who find it the hardest to understand and accept martech opportunities.

 Don’t get us wrong.
 Experience is a good thing.